Richard O’Brien practices in the fields of commercial law, professional liability and public law.

-Richard has a successful public law and human rights practice, and is recognised as a Leading Junior in Administrative & Public Law in the Legal 500 directory.
-He was appointed to the Attorney-General’s Panel of Approved Counsel (B-Panel) in 2013, and before that to the Attorney-General’s Freedom of Information Panel in 2010 and to the C-Panel in 2009.
+Richard has a successful public law and human rights practice, and is recognised as a Leading Junior in Administrative & Public Law in Chambers & Partners.
+He was appointed to the Attorney-General’s A-Panel of Approved Counsel in 2017 (and before that to B-Panel in 2013 and C-Panel in 2009, as well as to the Freedom of Information Panel in 2010).
 He regularly acts for and against government departments and local authorities, as well as in judicial review claims against the Legal Ombudsman, Financial Ombudsman Service and Financial Services Compensation Scheme.
 He is praised for his “crisp and impressive drafting style” and “incisive tactical view” (Legal 500, 2015).
 He has particular experience in immigration, including business immigration, and also in national security matters.

 Current cases include:

 - R (Paramjit Kaur) v Secretary of State for the Home Department, C4/2015/0549: Appeal to Court of Appeal against decision quashing Secretary of State’s refusal to grant Indian national leave to remain in the UK.
 The issues include the meaning of “insurmountable obstacles” to continuing family and private life in the country of origin (under EX/.1(b) of Appendix FM of the Immigration Rules) and of the meaning of the test of “no ties” to the country of origin (under Rule 276ADE(vi) of the Immigration Rules).

 - HF (Afghanistan) v Secretary of State for the Home Department, C5/2014/3569: Appeal to the Court of Appeal by an Afghan asylum-seeker against conclusion that it was reasonable to relocate to Kabul.